 However, when the message of the Covenant reached Rome, Rome changed the message.
 Rome changed the message of the Messiah: from the resurrection and the ingathering of all Israel to the condemnation and replacement.
 Thus, the faith did not change Rome, but Rome changed the faith.

 The early believers in Yeshua were all Torah observant Jews and so were the gentiles who joined them.
 They all observed the Sabbath day and all appointed times of YHVH, even after Yeshua’s resurrection, as the Apostolic Scripture clearly speaks of it.

 The Rabbis knew that Yeshua was the Messiah of YHVH and many still believe.

 There is a very interesting prayer that mentions the name of a minister of the Face [of YHVH].
 The title of this prayer is “Sar HaPanim”, which is Hebrew for “Minister of the Face”, in the Prayer Book for Rosh HaShana Machzor Raba, Nusah Ashkenaz, Publishing House of Eshkol of Jerusalem.

-“Sar HaPanim” is recited during the Rabbinic New Year, but more correctly the Biblical Yom Teruah (the Day of the Trumpets), on the first day of the seventh month, between the blowing of the first and second set of the sounding of the shofar.
+The prayer “Sar HaPanim” is recited during the Rabbinic New Year, but more correctly the Biblical Yom Teruah (the Day of the Trumpets), on the first day of the seventh month, between the blowing of the first and second set of the sounding of the shofar.

 In this prayer on Yom Teruah, the name of Sar HaPanim, “Minister of the Face” is mention together with the name of another minister Tartiel (an angelic being) and the name of Eliyahu (the prophet Elijah).
-The prayer also mentions another name of Sar HaPanim: “Metatron” (Hebrew for “Guide of the Way”).
+The prayer also mentions the other name of Sar HaPanim: “Metatron” (Hebrew for “Guide of the Way”).